Arditi: The Eleventh Battle of the Isonzo and its aftermath

 The task was to advance in succession on Heights 145, 175, 199, 279 and 280 along the Flondar-Medeazza line.
-After the artillery barrage, the Arditi, followed by the battalions of the "Murge" Brigade, went over the top at 8am against Height 145 which was taken at 09:45am.
+After the artillery barrage, the Arditi, followed by the battalions of the "Murge" Brigade, went over the top at 8 am against Height 145 which was taken at 09:45 am.
 The Italians continued towards Height 175 but, due to the lack of officers and cohesion, the assault unit disintegrated and the companies fought separately and isolated.
-The Austro-Hungarian artillery and machine guns blocked the attack and at 11:15am the Italians lost Height 145 which was then retaken and lost twice and then captured and held in a third assault at the end of the day.
+The Austro-Hungarian artillery and machine guns blocked the attack and at 11:15 am the Italians lost Height 145 which was then retaken and lost twice and then captured and held in a third assault at the end of the day.
 On 21 August the "Murge" Brigade and the Arditi attacked and took Height 175 which was however lost due to a counterattack that was pushed up to Height 145.
-The Italians then retook both heights at 12:50am but at 4pm they lost Height 175 again.
-The "Murge" Brigade was ordered to retake the height at all costs and a final attack, started at 6pm, allowed them to retake it and hold it until the morning of 22 August, repelling all counterattacks.
+The Italians then retook both heights at 12:50 am but at 4 pm they lost Height 175 again.
+The "Murge" Brigade was ordered to retake the height at all costs and a final attack, started at 6 pm, allowed them to retake it and hold it until the morning of 22 August, repelling all counterattacks.
 On that morning the two Assault Companies were withdrawn due to heavy losses and the officers of the 3rd Army, due to lack of organization and cohesion, disbanded the entire assault unit of the 11th Bersaglieri Regiment.

 Despite the failure to conquer San Gabriele, the Assault Battalion of the 2nd Army made a positive impression on the Supreme Command, which on September 21, 1917 published a document that described more precisely and less vaguely the uniform, organization and armament to be adopted for the assault units, virtually imposing the model of the 2nd Army on all the others.
 The only point of disagreement between Capello and the Command was the imposition of only three companies for Assault Battalion, while Capello supported the need for a fourth.

 Thus in September the Italian Armies dedicated themselves to the creation of the Assault Battalions.
-The 1st Army raised the battalions IV, XVI, IX, XXIII and XXIV, the 4th Army raised the battalions VI, V, VIII and VII, the III Army Corps raised the XVII Assault Battalion, the Carnia Zone Command raised the XVIII Battalion, the 3rd Army, learning from the failure of its first assault unit, raised the battalions XIX, XX, XXI and XXII and, finally, the 2nd Army raised another five battalions called II, III, IV, V and VI.
+The 1st Army raised the battalions IV, IX, XXIII and XXIV, the 6th Army raised the XVI Assault Battalion, the 4th Army raised the battalions VI, V, VIII and VII, the III Army Corps raised the XVII Assault Battalion, the Carnia Zone Command raised the XVIII Battalion, the 3rd Army, learning from the failure of its first assault unit, raised the battalions XIX, XX, XXI and XXII and, finally, the 2nd Army raised another five battalions called II, III, IV, V and VI.